frederic-perez/AmE-dictionary/data/dictionary.md

 __hands-on__ _adj_ :two::hammer: _A hands-on implementation strategy._ _A hands-on director._
 __handsel__ _n_ __1__ A gift for good luck at the beginning of a new year, new venture, etc.
 __handsome__ _adj_ :mute:[han~~d~~some]
+__handspring__ _n_ An acrobatic feat in which one starts from a standing position and wheels the body forward or backward in a complete circle, landing first on the hands and then on the feet, without contact by the rest of the body.
+__handstand__ _n_ An act or instance of supporting the body in a vertical position by balancing on the palms of the hands.
 __handsy__ _adj_ Prone to touching other people with one’s hands, especially inappropriately.
 __handyman__ _n_ :three::hammer:
 __hang out__ _phr v_